IBM/cp4waiops-gitops/docs/how-to-deploy-cp4waiops-33.md

 | cp4waiops.eventManager.imageCatalog | string | icr.io/cpopen/ibm-operator-catalog:latest | The image catalog for Event Manager.
 | cp4waiops.eventManager.channel      | string | v1.7                                      | The subscription channel for Event Manager.

-These parameters are invisible when you create the Argo CD App from UI, but you can add them when needed in the Argo CD App form in **HELM** > **VALUES** field.
+These parameters are invisible when you create the Argo CD App from UI, but you can add them when filling in the Argo CD App form in its **HELM** > **VALUES** field.
 For example:

 ```yaml
 cp4waiops: